carpentries-incubator/pymarc_basics/_episodes/03-Parsing a MARC file.md

 Subfield 'b': the story of Eric Baume /
 Subfield 'c': by Arthur Manning.
 ```

+> ## Nuance of punctuation use in MARC
+>
+> What do you notice about these pieces of data?
+> > ## Solution
+> > The text we see is three individual bits of text.
+They are not particularly well connected to each other in this form - we need to process all of the 245 field as a whole to make sure we're operating on the data we're expecting.
+> >
+> > Notice the punctuation that is included in the text.
+We might need to do something to clean that up if we're going to further process the data we find in this field.
+The use of punctuation marks within a piece of information to indicate specific parts within the data item is not limited to the 245 field.
+We can see it variously throughout the MARC record.
+> >
+> > This is one of the interesting challenges we face when processing MARC records in bulk/computationally.
+These punctuation marks have a strong historical place in cataloging practice, and as a result, they're an artifact we need to be aware of and deal with computationally.
+> {: .solution}
+{: .challenge}

+> ## Considerations when working with related subfields
-What do you notice about these pieces of data?
-Whatg might we need to consider if we want to use data that potentially spans multiple subfields?
+> What might we need to consider if we want to use data that potentially spans multiple subfields?
+> > ## Solution
+> >Supposing we want to try and match title of an item with a MARC record, and a list of book titles we've been given to compare we might find ourselves with a problem.
+> >
+> >How do we know which of the subfields is the right amount data to search for a match?
+This isn't a new problem for libraries - its another facet of any deduping process!
+For us working in the MARC record via python, we have to be aware of the data we're using, both inside the MARC, and that we're trying to match against.
+We might need to join two or more fields.
+We might need to remove the catalogers punctuation to help with clean matching.
+> {: .solution}
+{: .challenge}

 There are a few other ways we can get to the same data that are worth exploring.

 The data object that pymarc creates has a method called "<code>value()</code>".
 We can use this to return the data field as text string without any subfield markers or indicators.

-This is also a good opportunity to explore another useful method, "<code>type()</code>".
+This is also a good opportunity to explore that "<code>type()</code>" method.

 PyMARC gives us some convenient keywords to help us access key bits of data.
 One of those is the keyword <code>.title()</code>.